 Finding More e-Filing

-Looking at the Where's My Refund?
-Website
+Check Where's My Refund?

 Whether you filed a paper or an e-filed return, if you’re expecting a refund, the IRS offers the Where’s My Refund? site.
 You’ll need your Social Security number, your filing status and the amount of the refund you are due to receive.
 If you filed a joint return, you can use either spouse's Social Security number.
 The IRS advises you to wait three weeks before checking the status of mailed returns and 72 hours before following up on e-filed returns.